-- A scheduled admission for Substance-Related and Addictive Disorders Services (including Partial Hospitalization/Day Treatment and admission for services at a Residential Treatment facility) you must obtain authorization from the Claims Administrator five business days before the admission. - A non-scheduled admission you must provide notification as soon as is reasonably possible. - In addition, for Non-Network Benefits you must obtain prior authorization from the Claims Administrator before the following services are received.
-Services requiring prior authorization: Intensive Outpatient Treatment programs; psychological testing.
+- A scheduled admission for Substance-Related and Addictive Disorders Services (including an admission for services at a Residential Treatment facility) you must obtain authorization from the Claims Administrator five business days before the admission. - A non-scheduled admission you must provide notification as soon as is reasonably possible.

+■ In addition, for Non-Network Benefits you must obtain prior authorization from the Claims Administrator before the following services are received.
+Services requiring prior authorization: Partial Hospitalization/Day Treatment/High Intensity Outpatient; Intensive Outpatient Treatment programs; psychological testing.
 If you fail to obtain prior authorization from or provide notification to the Mental Health/Substance-Related and Addictive Disorders Administrator as required, Benefits will be reduced to 50% of Eligible Expenses.